cyyber/web3.js/docs/docs/guides/basics/zond.md

 		{
 			from: acc,
 		},
-		ETH_DATA_FORMAT, // the returned data will be formatted as a hexstring );
+		ZOND_DATA_FORMAT, // the returned data will be formatted as a hexstring );

 	console.log(estimatedGas);